-Aviator offers three diverse, destination food and beverage outlets, the Brasserie; an award winning two Rosette formal restaurant, One Eleven; an informal American dining concept and Sky Bar; a stylish space serving afternoon tea by day and cocktails by night.
+Aviator offers three diverse, destination food and beverage outlets, the Brasserie; an award winning formal restaurant, One Eleven; an informal American dining concept and Sky Bar; a stylish space serving afternoon tea by day and cocktails by night.
 Whether you are a waitress in one of Aviator’s restaurants or a mixologist in the Sky Bar, you can expect a fast paced and dynamic environment where delivering a seamless experience is key.

 In addition to our outlets, Aviator also serves food and beverage across its Meetings and Events operation.
 Accompanying the interesting balance of physical operations required in the team to set up and break down event spaces behind the scenes, with greeting, assisting and anticipating guest needs on the floor, is the challenge of serving Aviator’s food and drink to the hundreds of guests that book meetings and events at the hotel, ensuring we live up to our reputation and deliver that all important seamless and exclusive experience.

 Supporting the hotel’s Food and Beverage outlets is Aviator’s Kitchen, a brigade of over 20 talented chefs who pride themselves on working with local suppliers from across the South of England to produce high quality menus produced with style and imagination but without the pretence.

 The engine room fuelling all our food and beverage areas, Aviator’s Kitchen is without a doubt one of the busiest departments at the hotel but to produce inventive dishes that tempt guests to keep coming back for more, you wouldn’t expect anything less.